zia-lab/wavesight/flowchart_fiber_to_crystal.md

 Stored in 💾 metalens_full_spec-[design_name]-[now].json
 together with values in metalens_spec-[design_id].json
 ------------------------------------------
-wg_to_mon : gap between waveguide and monitor where fields are stored EH3_to_ML : gap between EH3 and ML
+wg_to_EH2 : gap between waveguide and monitor where fields are stored EH3_to_ML : gap between EH3 and ML
 ML_to_EH4 : gap between ML and EH4
 source_to_face : gap between mode source and fiber end